Luke Raley Preview, Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

+- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 13th in the league.

-- The Yankees have the 13th-ranked team ERA across all MLB pitching staffs (4.06).
+- The Yankees' 4.04 team ERA ranks 12th among all MLB pitching staffs.

+- Rodon (1-4 with a 6.27 ERA and 26 strikeouts in 33 2/3 innings pitched) makes the start for the Yankees, his eighth of the season.

-- The righty last pitched on Sunday against the Boston Red Sox, when he threw 5 2/3 innings, allowing two earned runs while giving up four hits.
+- The lefty's last time out came on Tuesday against the Washington Nationals, when he threw six innings, surrendering one earned run while giving up six hits.

-- The 27-year-old has put up an ERA of 4.68, with 8.9 strikeouts per nine innings, in 26 games this season.
-Opponents are batting .267 against him.
+- The 30-year-old has put up an ERA of 6.27, with 7.1 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.